felipecerinzasick/FINDR-front/README.md

 # 🍴 FNDR

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-FNDR is designed to assist developers in creating a restaurant finder app within a decentralized environment.
-It's equipped with features that allow developers to create, deploy smart contracts and build user interfaces that interact with those contracts.
+🧪 An open-source decentralized application (dapp) with toolkits that uses the Ethereum blockchain.
+FNDR is a restaurant finder app within a decentralized environment.
+It's equipped with features that allow users to find, stake and do other cool stuff that interact with smart contracts.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.